PrazivalDharma/Project-Kuchiku/README.md

 * **The Mesh:** The system does not run on a central server.
 It runs on a globally distributed "Aether" mesh.
 * **Sovereign Fail-safe:** Should any localized node (government or corporate) attempt to seize the hardware, the "Glow" logic migrates to adjacent nodes.
 The Ledger is scattered; the AGP Engine is everywhere and nowhere.

+*For more information, visit the official links below;
 https://medium.com/@peedeeisimperfect
 https://substack.com/@peedeeisimperfect
 https://x.com/pra_dharma

----
-*For more information, visit the official blog at [Insert Your Blog Link Here]*